quixxd/headline.js/README.md

 		false);
 ```

 First parameter is `document`, second is a list of your headlines.
-The third parameter controls the style of style morphings: `true` for full morph, `false` for fly-out morph.
+Third parameter controls the style of style morphings: `true` for full morph, `false` for fly-out morph.

 Quick start: Download the zip file, and edit the `index.html` file, specifying your slide headlines inline.